donfreiday/learnOpenGL/readme.md

 ### 10 - Textures

-A **texture** can be thought of as an image applied to a surface by a shader.
+A **texture** can be thought of as an image applied to a surface by a fragment (aka pixel) shader.
+Textures are bound by slot to allow binding more than one texture at once; a modern desktop OS might have 32 slots, whereas mobile might have 8 slots (depending on the GPU driver's OpenGL implementation).

+We will be using a PNG image to texture our rectangle:

+1) Load PNG into CPU memory as an RGBA array using the [STB library](https://github.com/nothings/stb) in stb_image.h
+2) Create texture in OpenGL from RGBA array
+3) Bind texture at render time
+4) Shader binds to that texture slot
+5) Shader samples texture to apply it per pixel